Types of Requests

 - Custom Designed Email (to be sent internally or externally)

-- Design or Logo for Giveaways/T-Shirts/Swag (items needed should be identified or already ordered)
+- Design for Giveaways/T-Shirts/Swag (items needed should be identified or already ordered)

 - Updates to Previous Projects

 Note: Multiple related projects should be included in a single request.
 (Example: new web page and a brochure)